dodoantti/saunameter/README.md

 ### Other notifications
 For the love of god, use waterproof DS18B20 sensor.
 Don't be idiot and destroy the steam insulation of your sauna walls when installing the meter.
-Casing for the ESP8266 won't be waterproof, at least without using silicone to .
+Casing for the ESP8266 won't be waterproof, at least without using silicone for sealing it.
 I have no idea how the microcontroller will behave in hot conditions, so I wouldn't recommend installing ESP8266 inside your sauna.